iamprecieee/notes-api/README.md

 ## Multi-Tenancy

 - Each organization operates as an independent tenant
-- Users can only access data within their organization
+- Users can only access data within their organization (first users for each org are assigned the `admin` role)
 - Email addresses are unique per organization (not globally)
+- Organizations are unique by name
 - All queries are automatically filtered by organization ID from the JWT token
+- Authentication is handled via custom middleware

+## Password Requirements

+- Minimum 8 characters
+- At least 1 uppercase letter
+- At least 1 digit

 ## Testing